Recruiting / Hiring - Suspended COVID19

 Paid Time Off

 1 for 1 service credit for previous law enforcement experience.

-- Employees receive a lump sum of 80 PTO hours every November after 1 year of employment.
+- Employees receive a lump sum of 80 PTO hours every November after they have completed probation.

 - PTO Accruals:

 - Year 1-5 4 hours/pay period (184 total hours/year)